I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 How Fast Do Carrot Microgreens Grow?

-The carrots in the photo above have been under lights for 2-days.
+The carrots in the photo above have been under the lights for 2 days.
 They have greened up and are starting to shed seed husks.

 Carrot microgreens are not the fastest-growing greens.
 So you need some patience to grow them.